Corporate Governance

 Principle Two

-Seek to understand and meet shareholder needs and expectations
+Seek to understand and meet shareholder needs and expectations.

 Application

 Directors must develop a good understanding of the needs and expectations of all elements of the company’s shareholder base.
-The board must manage shareholders’ expectations and should seek to understand the motivations behind shareholder voting decisions.
+The Board must manage shareholders’ expectations and should seek to understand the motivations behind shareholder voting decisions.

 Compliance

 The Board is committed to maintaining an open dialogue with shareholders.
-Communication with shareholders is co-ordinated by the Chief Executive Officer and Finance Director.

 Throughout the year, the Board maintains a regular dialogue with investors, providing them with such information on the Company’s progress as is permitted within the guidelines of the AIM rules, MAR and requirements of the relevant legislation.
-We also use these communications to obtain feedback form shareholders and to assess the effectiveness of our communications.
-Based on this feedback the Board has determined that this engagement has, to date, been successful.

 The Board believes that the Annual Report and Accounts, and the Interim Report published at the half-year which can be found HERE, play an important part in presenting all shareholders with an assessment of the Group’s position and prospects.
 All reports and press releases are published under the “Investors” tab of the Group’s website.